Precise bone age

 for better patient care

 BoneXpert is a software for automated measurement of bone age from a child's hand X-ray image.
-200 hospitals have already integrated this tool seamlessly into their workflow for better diagnosis of growth disorders, optimisation of treatments and state-of-the-art adult height prediction.
+200 hospitals have already integrated this tool seamlessly into their workflow for more consistent readings when dealing with growth disorders, optimisation of treatments and state-of-the-art adult height prediction.

 The main uses of bone age in clinical practice are:

 - To assess whether the child is advanced or delayed in maturation

 - To assess increase of bone age between visits

 When a specialized clinician does bone age assessment and is given sufficient time, they solve the task well.
 Problems arise however, when the bone age assessment becomes a repetitive task or different clinicians are involved.
 The advantages of using an automated system over manual ratings are: